guptavishesh143/Phone_Food_Design/README.md

 # Phone_Food_Design
-These Designs are not for Commercial and Personal Use.
+These Designs are not for ##Commercial and ##Personal Use.

-This Design is Made for Showing the Best User Experience from web view to mobile view
+This Design is Made for Showing the Best User Experience from web view to mobile view.

+If you want to share or upload anywhere,
+Don't forget to give the ##Credits and ##Appreciation.

+Copyright to Vishesh Gupta